trishalanglois/byob/README.md

 # Build Your Own Backend - American Deaths Abroad

+## Description

-Build Your Own Backend takes data from two separate databases - countries and deaths in said countries - and combines them into one dataset.
+Build Your Own Backend is a backend project that takes data from two separate databases - countries and deaths in said countries - and combines them into one dataset.
 From there, the data is seeded into two separate tables, which are used for endpoints that a frontend user can hit in order to gather and display the data.

+## Tech Stack
+* Node.js
+* Express
+* Knex
+* PostgreSQL

+This app is also [deployed to Heroku](https://byob-death.herokuapp.com/api/v1/countries).
+Use the following endpoints listed in the `Endpoints` section of this README to view additional data.

 ## Setup